-The survey on techno-economic characterization of selected measures for retrofit of buildings has shown general lack of data especially for specific renewable energy sources, e.g. biomass combined heat and power.
+The survey on the techno-economic characterisation of selected measures for the retrofit of buildings has shown a general lack of data, especially for specific renewable energy sources, e.g. biomass combined heat and power.
 There is also a general lack of data on district heating applications.
-Except Denmark, there is no real experience with installation of such technology as standard measure in large scale district applications.
-This should be further investigated in future, based on realized systems.
+Except in Denmark, there is no real experience in installing such technology as a standard measure in large-scale district applications.
+This should be further investigated in the future based on implemented systems.

 Another question is the reliability of cost data, which in some cases differ from country to country (heat pumps), but in other cases appears to indicate quite a good agreement (solar thermal, PV).
-The database of cost data should be further updated especially in connection with case studies, where realistic data from a given region would be used for optimization process.
+The database of cost data should be further updated especially in connection with case studies, where real data from a given region would be used for the optimization process.

-The performance characterization is another topic.
-Several preliminary analyses have been made to show possible complications (and possible simplifications) in calculation process within optimization.
-Main renewable energy systems (solar thermal, photovoltaics, heat pumps) are significantly dependent on climate conditions and operation conditions (load profile, load temperature).
-This could generally make the calculations of energy benefits for such energy systems complicated and use of simulation tools with hourly time step can be demanded for reliable results.
-The analyses presented here have shown that certain simplifications could be done even for simple tools e.g. from the suggested simplified evaluation of realistic used energy from PV systems or SPF of heat pumps for given building energy performance.
-But in case of more complicated systems, such PV and heat pump system, more analyses have to be done to prove the possible simplification for optimization tools.
+Performance characterisation is another topic.
+Several preliminary analyses have been made to show possible complications (and possible simplifications) in the calculation process within optimization.
+Main renewable energy systems (solar thermal, photovoltaics, heat pumps) significantly depend on climate conditions and operation conditions (load profile, load temperature).
+This could generally make the calculations of energy benefits for such energy systems complicated and the use of simulation tools with hourly time steps can be demanded for reliable results.
+The analyses presented here have shown that certain simplifications could be done even for simple tools e.g., from the suggested simplified evaluation of realistic used energy from PV systems or SPF of heat pumps for given building energy performance.
+But in the case of more complicated systems, such as PV and heat pump systems, more analyses have to be done to prove the possible simplification for optimization tools.